loading...

 When is the Best Time to Visit?

 It’s always a good time to visit HAVO.
-The weather on the eastern side of the island tends to be a bit more rainy than the west side, but Volcanoes National Park is certainly a place you can visit with some drizzle.
+The weather on the eastern side of the island tends to be a bit more rainy than on the west side, but Volcanoes National Park is certainly a place you can visit with some drizzle.
 Just remember to bring layers and dress for cooler weather.

 Is Hawaii Volcanoes National Park Still Worth the Trip?